SeaQL/seaql.github.io/SeaORM/blog/2022-03-26-whats-new-in-0.7.0.md

 SeaQL is a community driven project.
 We welcome you to participate, contribute and together build for Rust's future.

 Here is the roadmap for SeaORM [`0.8.x`](https://github.com/SeaQL/sea-orm/milestone/8).

+## GSoC 2022

+We are super excited to be selected as a Google Summer of Code 2022 mentor organization.
+Prospective contributors, please visit our [GSoC 2022 Organization Profile](https://summerofcode.withgoogle.com/programs/2022/organizations/seaql)!